2024 Rules - Jefferson Cup - All Weekends

-Disclaimer: The Jefferson Cup, Tournament Director(s), and Richmond Strikers will not be responsible for any expenses incurred by tournament participants (including, without limitation, for travel, lodging, or meals) if the tournament is delayed, postponed, cancelled, or otherwise altered for any reason.
-The Tournament Director(s) reserves the right to decide on all matters pertaining to the tournament and its decision shall be final.
+The Jefferson Cup, Tournament Director(s), and Richmond Strikers will not be responsible for any costs or expenses incurred by tournament participants (including, without limitation, for travel, lodging, or meals) if the tournament is delayed, postponed, cancelled, or otherwise altered for any reason.